chardon55/Silk-Carousel/README.md

 The updates are coming.
 Thanks for your support! 😋

 **Silk v2.5.1 is the final version of Silk v2.
-Now we focus on the next major version of Silk.**
+We have focused on the next major version of Silk.**

 **We are learning from other carousel projects to make Silk better.**